vatsashah45/Bidgala-Internship-Assesment/README.md

 This was the final part of my assesment for an internship at Bidgala(https://bidgala.com/).

-Created a movie app where the user can add/delete movies to the wishlist.
+Created a simple web interface that can search OMDB API for movies.

 Requirements
     •    Search OMDB and display the results (only movies, not TV shows) - should display the  image and movie title at the very least